Bastion HTB

 We have the following hashes

-When looking at the Administrators Hash we can see the hash is blank, 31d6
+When looking at the Administrators Hash we can see the hash is blank,

-means nothing, same with aad3b
+means nothing, same withaad3b

-we have the user L4mpje hash 26112010952d963c8dc4217daec986d9
+as a NTLM hashwe have the user L4mpje hash

 What we can do is see if L4mpje has write access over the C$ share and if so we can use psexec and get admin. to check we can use smbmap